 What Are Sitelinks?

-Sitelinks are the links below a search result or ad that accompany the main listing.
-They point to additional pages from the listed website.
+Sitelinks are links that appear below a search result or ad.
+They accompany the main listing and direct users to additional pages on the same website.

 Organic Sitelinks

-Organic sitelinks, sometimes called SEO sitelinks, typically appear for branded queries and can display anywhere between one and six additional website links.
-These sitelinks only appear on the top organic search result, but you may still see ads above this result.
+Organic sitelinks (sometimes called SEO sitelinks) usually appear for branded queries.
+They can show anywhere between one and six additional links to your website.
+They only appear on the top organic search result, but ads may still appear above this result.

 Organic One-Line Sitelinks

-One-line sitelinks, sometimes called “inline sitelinks,” appear as links below an organic search result, displayed horizontally in one line.
+One-line sitelinks (sometimes called “inline sitelinks”) appear below an organic search result, displayed in one horizontal line.
+They can point to other site pages or to specific sections of the listed page.

 But unlike standard organic sitelinks:

-- One-line sitelinks don’t have a snippet of descriptive text
+- One-line sitelinks don’t have a descriptive text snippet

-- One-line sitelinks can appear on other organic results, not just the top one
+- One-line sitelinks can appear on results below the top organic result

 Organic Sitelinks Search Box

 The sitelinks search box is an input field that can appear below an organic search result.
-It allows the user to perform a search on the listed website, directly from the Google search results page.
-Without having to click to visit the website first.
+It lets users search the listed website directly from the Google search results page—without clicking through first.

 <meta name="google" content="nositelinkssearchbox" />

-Note that it may take some time for Google to stop showing the sitelinks search box.
+Note that Google may take time to remove the sitelinks search box.

 Paid Sitelink Assets

-Paid sitelinks are assets (formerly called “extensions”) that can appear on ads in Google search results and in YouTube results (on mobile devices).
-You set these up via Google Ads campaigns.
+Paid sitelinks are assets (formerly called “extensions”) that can appear in Google search ads and in YouTube results on mobile devices.
+You manage these via your Google Ads campaigns.

-And here’s what paid sitelinks look like for a video ad:
+And here is an example of paid sitelinks in a video ad:

 What Are the Benefits of Sitelinks?

-Sitelinks are valuable for both you and your target audience for several reasons:
+Sitelinks benefit both you and your audience in several ways:

-- They provide additional opportunities to capture organic traffic for your website
+- They provide extra chances to capture organic traffic

-- They occupy more space in the SERP than a typical organic listing, giving your website more visibility
+- They occupy more space in the SERP, which increases visibility

-- They help users easily navigate to other important pages without performing an additional search
+- They help users reach key pages without making another search query

 More Options for Searchers to Visit Pages of Your Site